lucasho22/ADtri3python/prepStuff/5notes.md

 ## 1.

 - Someone empowers themself in a digital world by using all the resources they can in a wise way.
-This means not doing anything illegal.
+This menas buying a digital device and working with technology.
+This also means not doing anything illegal.
 Due to the digital divide, many people don't have equal access to these resources; it is empowering to not only use these resources but to also try to reduce the divide by helping others by creating programs for problems in the world like a website for an organization.

 ## 2.